 Hopefully these rail keys will be available for sell separately in the future.

 TLR 7A and TLR 7 Sub are made out of 6061 T6 aerospace aluminum.
 Under normal use the light will last you a long time.

-What can be improved ? - We are looking forward to seeing the Streamlight TLR 7 evolve into the use of a higher output rechargeable battery for higher lumen & candela output without increase in its overall size.
+What can be improved ? - We are looking forward to seeing the Streamlight TLR 7 series light evolve into using higher lumen & candela output without increase in its overall size.

 Strobe mode activation can be more intuitive for the first time users instead of having to rememorize Streamlight's lengthy TEN-TAP programming steps, or having to find the manual to know how to do it.